Teacher Training in Sydney, Australia

 2014 Total $3125AUD + Cambridge Assessment Fee £122* due Day 2 of the course

-2014 CELTA + Cert IV in TESOL via RPL = After completing the CELTA, pay $500 extra and, by doing extra hours and assignments, gain the Cert.
+2014 CELTA + Cert IV in TESOL via RPL = After completing the CELTA, pay $500 extra and, by doing extra hours and assignments (approximately 80 hours extra homework/assignments that can be completed throughout a period of up to 4 weeks) and gain the Cert.
 IV TESOL also

 Holidays: New Year's Day Jan 1 (2014), Australia Day Jan 27, Labour Day Mar 3, Good Friday Apr 18, Easter Monday Apr 21, ANZAC Day Apr 25, Bank Holiday Aug 4, Queen's Birthday Sep 29, Christmas Break Dec 20 - Jan 3 (2015) Classes closed: 25 & 26 December, New Year's Day Jan 1 (2015)